 - Packagers to take software programs and put all the parts together to make sure they run flawlessly in different distributions.

-- Evangelists to spread the word about Linux and open source in general.
+- Enthusiasts to spread the word about Linux and open source in general.

 - And of course developers to write the software itself.

 Opensource.com has a huge archive of Linux-related articles.
 To view our entire archive, browse our Linux tag.
 Or check out some of our favorites below.

 - Do you need programming skills to learn Linux? by Jen Wike Huger

 - How to create a bootable USB drive for Linux by Don Watkins

 - Test drive Linux with nothing but a flash drive by Scott Nesbitt